One-to-one Music Lessons

 Conor is our drum tutor.
 Watch the video above to find out more.

 Richard is our guitar tutor.
-Watch the video above to find out more.
+Read the information above to find out more.

 Please use the application form here to apply for music lessons.
 You can send these to the music department directly, hand them in to your music teacher at school or email We Teach Music directly - details on the form.